 In a large bowl, mix together the ground pork, ground turkey, soy sauce, vinegar, garlic, onion, break crumbs and pepper until well combined – try not to overwork the meat..
 Divide the meat into 4 equal portions, about 8.75 oz each.
 Form into patties slightly larger than your buns.
 Refrigerate for about 30 minutes to an hour.

 In a medium, non-reactive bowl (glass works well), add the red cabbage, jicama, red onion and carrots and toss to combine.
 Add the vinegar, sugar and salt, and toss until the vegetables are well coated.
 Cover and refrigerate while you grill the burgers.

 Prepare a medium-hot fire in a charcoal grill with a cover, or preheat a gas grill to medium-high.

-Cook the burgers directly over the heat, with the lid closed, for about 10 minutes, flipping once, and topping with a slice of cheese.
+Cook the burgers directly over the heat, with the lid closed, for about 10-14 minutes, flipping once, until the internal temperature is 160°F. Top with a slice of cheese.
 Serve on a toasted bun topped with the red cabbage and jicama slaw and pickled jalapenos.